 Rectal examination identifies sphincter tone, position of the prostate gland, and presence of blood.
 If the prostate is "missing" or riding high or feels boggy, assume disruption of the membranous urethra until proven otherwise.
 In males, examine the scrotum for ecchymoses, laceration, and testicular disruption.
 Palpate and inspect the penis for ecchymoses, deformity, and blood at the meatus.
 In females, examine the vaginal introitus for lacerations and hematomas.
 Lacerations and hematomas can accompany pelvic fracture.
 Perform a speculum examination when vaginal bleeding or hematoma is present to exclude vaginal laceration.
 Complications of missed vaginal injuries include infection, fistula formation, and hemorrhage.

 Renal injury is present in up to 10% of patients with abdominal trauma.1,3 Because of the protected position of the kidneys, most injuries are associated with other intra-abdominal injuries.5 Flank contusions or ecchymosis, palpable mass, lower rib fractures, and penetrating wounds in the flank mandate consideration of renal injury.
 Renal injuries consist of lacerations, avulsions, and hematomas to the kidney itself and renal pelvis.
-Renal vascular injuries (avulsion, laceration, occlusion) are uncommon but must be considered in the specific diagnosis ...
+Renal vascular injuries (avulsion, laceration, occlusion) are uncommon but must be considered in ...